- 1 Top 5 Best TVs for Gaming Compared

 Most Important Gaming TV Features

 - Gaming televisions work well in nearly any screen size.
 If you naturally sit close to the TV while using your gaming console, you may not want a TV that’s too large, or you’ll have a hard time seeing the edges of the screen clearly during game play.
+Before buying a TV, sit down in the area where you’ll be placing it, and make sure you’re happy with the viewing angles.

 - OLED and LED-LCD are the two primary display technologies in large screen televisions, although OLED TVs are rare, as only LG manufactures OLED units currently.
 Learn more about the best oled tvs.

 - Because OLED TVs do not have problems with motion lag, they work well for sports and gaming, but they also cost quite a bit more than LED TVs and LCD TVs.
+When looking at a TV for gaming, you may want to consider your display’s peak brightness, but there is no need to go for the most advanced display technology.
+If you want a bit of an upgrade, take a look at the best GLED TV’s.

 - You can pick from curved screens and flat screens when seeking the best TV for gaming.
 Some gamers prefer a curved screen, as it looks cool and it seems to provide a more immersive experience.
 But the screen shape is of personal preference.